Best Personal Loans With No Origination Fee in 2024

 Other personal loan fees

 Origination fees aren’t the only ones associated with personal loans.
-On top of your APR (which measures the total cost of your loan, including your interest rate and applicable fees), your loan may have:
+On top of your APR (which measures the total cost of your loan, including your interest rate and fees), your loan may have:

 Prepayment penalties